probmods/probmods2/chapters/02-generative-models.md

 viz.hist(repeat(100,bentCoin))
 ~~~~

 Make sure you understand how the `bend` function works!
-Why are there an "extra" pair of parentheses outside each `make-coin` statement?
+Why are there an "extra" pair of parentheses after each `make-coin` statement?

 Higher-order functions like `repeat`, `map`, and `apply` can be quite useful.
 Here we use them to visualize the number of heads we expect to see if we flip a weighted coin (weight = 0.8) 10 times.
-We'll repeat this experiment 1000 times and then use `hist` to visualize the results.
+We'll repeat this experiment 1000 times and then use `viz.hist` to visualize the results.
 Try varying the coin weight or the number of repetitions to see how the expected distribution changes.

 ~~~~